By now, most Danish citizens have obtained a MitID, which replaces NemID. However, there’s still some confusion regarding this transition.

 A detailed solution concept has been identified based on the pre-analysis findings.
 A tender has been carried out, and a partnership established.

-The design of the new solution has been submitted to the Danish IT Council, and MitID is currently being developed.
+The design of the new solution has been submitted to the Danish IT Council, and MitID has been developed.
 The Danish Digitization Agency and the banks in Denmark entered into a partnership to jointly conceive and finance MitID.

-Public and private service providers are preparing for the transition to the new digital ID solution.
+Public and private service providers are migrating to the new digital ID solution.
 Development and production are now afoot.

 When will the change take effect?

-MitID will be introduced to Danish citizens and businesses starting May 2021.
-There will be a 6-month transition period from NemID to MitID.
-This will last from summer 2021 until the end of 2021.
+MitID has been introduced to Danish citizens and businesses starting May 2021.
+The transition period from NemID to MitID started in 2021 will last until the end of 2022.

 Public authorities and organizations will have to support both NemID and MitID during the migration period.
-This means that Danes will be able to use both eIDs until the beginning of 2022.
+This means that Danes will be able to use both eIDs until NemID is phased out.

 Can I continue to use NemID?
 What about my code card, app, and token?

-You can continue to use NemID during the 6-month transition period.
-This means you can still use NemID until the beginning of 2022.
-However, as soon as MitID is fully implemented, you won't be able to use NemID anymore.
+You can continue to use NemID during the transition period.
+However, as soon as MitID is fully implemented, you won’t be able to use NemID anymore.

 How do I switch from NemID to MitID?

-As the time approaches, you will be notified via your bank - where the migration from NemID to MitID actually occurs.
+You’ll be notified by your bank when it’s time for you to get MitID.
 At that point, you will need to go through some steps in a self-service flow.
+Follow this link for more information: https://www.mitid.dk/kom-i-gang-med-mitid/.

 I live abroad.
 How do I get MitID?

-Don't worry!
-Everyone who has NemID today will be migrated to MitID - regardless of the country they live in.
-The migration process is online so it can be completed from anywhere.
+Don’t worry!
+Everyone who has NemID today will be migrated to MitID – regardless of the country they live in.
+However, you might be required to go to a Citizen Service Centre to be assisted in getting your MitID.
+Find more information here.

 MitID is primarily intended as an app, accessible via smartphone or tablet.
-The MitID app will look and work in a similar way as the NemID app.
-Users will log in to the app with their user ID and password.
+The MitID app looks and works in a similar way as the NemID app – e.g., you can approve activities, transactions, and payments by swiping your finger on the screen.
+Users can log in to the app with their user ID and password.

 However, there will also be physical options to use MitID such as:

-On request, users will be provided with a one-time code viewer.
-The code viewer will be the size of a USB stick and will display the code needed to log in.
-The device will have a 10-year lifespan and will be free of charge.
+On request, users can be provided with a one-time code viewer.
+The code viewer is the size of a USB stick and displays the code needed to approve the activity.
+The device shuts down after every use and has a 10-year lifespan.

-For high-frequency use or when the highest level of security is required, a MitID chip (U2F unit) will be available.
-You will have to press the chip to prove that you are in possession of it.
-This must be combined with a username and password.
-The chip will then communicate directly with a mobile or computer using Bluetooth, NFC (like contactless payment), or USB.
-Private individuals who need a more secure identification device will be allowed to purchase the chip too.
+For high-frequency use or when the highest level of security is required, a MitID chip (U2F unit) is available for purchase and can be ordered at MitID.dk.
+You have to press the button on the chip to approve the activity.
+The chip then communicates directly with a mobile or computer using Bluetooth, NFC (like contactless payment), or USB.

 Blind and visually impaired people will receive a special code reader.
-The device will read one-time codes aloud.
-Also, it will be possible to connect the code reader to headphones to prevent others from hearing.
+The device shows the one-time codes on a large screen and reads them aloud (both in Danish and in English).
+Also, it’s possible to connect the code reader to headphones to prevent others from hearing.

-Additional options to accommodate special needs (for the elderly and users with disabilities) will be provided.
-On top of that, MitID will provide proxy solutions to help family members with their online banking activities.
+Additional options to accommodate special needs (for the elderly and users with disabilities) are provided.
+On top of that, MitID provides proxy solutions to help family members with their online banking activities.

 How were the name and logo chosen?